-- On March 14, 2014, the U.S. Commerce Department's National Telecommunications and Information Administration (NTIA) announced its intent to transition the stewardship of key Internet functions to the global multistakeholder community.
-NTIA asked the Internet Corporation for Assigned Names and Numbers (ICANN) to convene global stakeholders to develop a proposal to replace NTIA's current stewardship role over the Internet Assigned Numbers Authority (IANA) functions.
-A brief history of IANA is provided in Part 0, Section II below. - As a result of community discussions, the IANA Stewardship Transition Coordination Group (ICG)2 was formed in July 2014 to coordinate the transition planning process.
-The ICG is composed of 30 individuals representing 13 communities, and includes direct and indirect stakeholders.
-These representatives were selected by their respective communities.3 - The ICG took note of guidance from the Internet Architecture Board (IAB)4 pointing out the existing division of IANA functions and customer communities into three categories related to domain names, number resources, and protocol parameters.
-The ICG therefore chose to ground the proposal development process in those communities given their direct operational or service relationships with the IANA Functions Operator (IFO).
-This also reflects the fact that the policy and oversight responsibilities for the three functions resides in these three separate communities (and have for decades).
-The three "operational communities" (OCs) are: the Domain Names community (organized around ICANN's supporting organizations and advisory committees); the Number Resources community (organized around the Regional Internet Registries, or RIRs); and the Protocol Parameters community (organized around the Internet Engineering Task Force, or IETF). - The ICG was tasked to confirm that the proposals met the articulated NTIA requirements and were supported by broad community consensus.
-The ICG developed a request for proposals (RFP)5 that was provided to each of the communities, setting forth these conditions and the need to have open, inclusive processes.
-Each of the communities then used its own processes to develop a response to the RFP for transitioning its respective part of the IANA functions, and submitted its response to the ICG.
-This document contains the RFP responses from each of the three operational communities. - The ICG sought public comment on the combined proposal and the final version presented here reflects comments received.
-The ICG received 157 comments on the combined proposal from a wide variety of stakeholders, including individuals, operational communities, supporting organizations and advisory committees within the ICANN community, businesses and trade associations, civil society groups, governments, and others from all regions of the world.
+- X001 On March 14, 2014, the U.S. Commerce Department's National Telecommunications and Information Administration (NTIA) announced its intent to transition the stewardship of key Internet functions to the global multistakeholder community.1 NTIA asked the Internet Corporation for Assigned Names and Numbers (ICANN) to convene global stakeholders to develop a proposal to replace NTIA's current stewardship role over the Internet Assigned Numbers Authority (IANA) functions. - X002 As a result of community discussions, the IANA Stewardship Transition Coordination Group (ICG)2 was formed in July 2014 to coordinate the transition planning process.
+The ICG is comprised of 30 individuals representing 13 communities, and includes direct and indirect stakeholders.
+These representatives were selected by their respective communities.3 - X003 The ICG took note of guidance from the Internet Architecture Board (IAB)4 pointing out the division of IANA functions and customer communities into three categories related to domain names, number resources, and protocol parameters.
+The ICG therefore chose to ground the proposal development process in the three communities with direct operational or service relationships with the IANA functions operator, reflecting the fact that the policy and oversight responsibilities for the three functions resides in these three separate communities (and has for decades).
+The three "operational communities" (OCs) are: the domain names community (organized around ICANN's supporting organizations and advisory committees); the number resources community (organized around the regional address registries); and the protocol parameters community (organized around the Internet Engineering Task Force). - X004 The ICG was tasked to help assure that the proposals met the articulated NTIA requirements and were supported by broad community consensus.
+The ICG developed a request for proposals (RFP)5 that was provided to each of the communities setting forth these conditions and the need to have open, inclusive processes.
+Each of the communities then used their own processes to develop a response to the RFP for transitioning their part of the IANA functions, and submitted their response to the ICG.
+This document contains the RFP responses from each of the three operational communities. - X005 The domain names community proposed to form a new, separate legal entity, Post-Transition IANA (PTI), as an affiliate (subsidiary) of ICANN that would become the IANA functions operator in contract with ICANN.
+The legal jurisdiction in which ICANN resides is to remain unchanged.
+The proposal includes the creation of a Customer Standing Committee (CSC) responsible for monitoring the operator's performance according to the contractual